-- 2 baby eggplants, sliced lengthwise about 1 inch in thickness
+- 2 baby eggplant, sliced lengthwise about ¾-inch in thickness

-- 2 zucchini, sliced lengthwise about 1 inch in thickness
+- 2 medium zucchini, sliced lengthwise about ¾-inch in thickness

 - 12 ounces whole wheat rotini pasta (or another similar shape)

-- Meanwhile, preheat the broiler.
-Place the eggplant and zucchini on a rimmed baking sheet.
-Brush both sides of the slices with olive oil and season with salt and pepper.
-Broil for about 5 minutes then flip over the slices.
-Broil for about 5 minutes longer, until the vegetables are tender.
-Cut into bite-size pieces and add to the sauce.
-Lower the heat back to medium and cook the sauce for another 3 to 5 minutes.
-Stir in the fresh basil.
+- Meanwhile, place the sliced eggplant and zucchini on the prepared baking sheet in a single layer, brushing both sides of the veggies with olive oil and sprinkling lightly with salt and pepper.
+Broil for 5 minutes, then flip the veggies over.
+Continue to broil for about 5 additional minutes, until tender.
+Cut the veggies into chunks, then add to the sauce.
+Continue to cook for about 1 to 2 minutes, then remove from the heat and stir in the basil.